Dog Wedding – Make Your Dog Part of This Special Day

 How should your dog bring the rings to you?
 We recommend a sweet decorated box or basket with the rings inside.
 However, make sure the rings are kept safe by tying them to the collar.
 If your dog is well-trained he might be able to bring the basket in his teeth.
 In the video below you can see how.

 Isn’t that adorable?
 This requires a lot of training, though.
-You can either use a clicker-trainer or a Tractive Pet-Remote for the training.

 Your dog’s wedding outfit